Parish baseball players to watch in 2020

-East Ascension junior outfielder Kael Babin is one of the parish baseball players to watch this season.
+Donaldsonville senior utility player Trevon Dunn is a parish baseball player to watch this season.

 The 2019 baseball season was a hugely-successful one for Ascension Parish as all six local teams reached the playoffs, and both Ascension Catholic and Ascension Christian reached the state quarterfinals.